The Greatest 1990s Horror Movies

 “When the Fox hears the Rabbit scream, he comes a-running’, but not to help.”

 Right at the top of the list is The Silence of the Lambs.
-Ithas won so many Academy Awards.
+It has won so many Academy Awards.
+It’s truly one of the greatest 1990s horror movies, if not the greatest.
 Anyone who feels someway about the movie could easily enjoy watching the contents of cannibalism.
 The Silence of the Lambs is a morbid fascination with serial killers and an exemplary psychological horror!

 Hannibal Lecter (Anthony Hopkins) is a brilliant psychiatrist who is also a psychopath.
 He serves life behind prison bars for atrocities he committed.
 He did brilliantly portray his character most profoundly.
 His characteristic life gave birth to a seeming paradoxical feeling of admiring the ‘bad guy’ rather than feeling loathing.
 He was unsettling, phenomenal, calculated, manic, weirdly creepy, intelligent, and wittingly attractive.
 The way he probes minds is terrifying.
 It gets under people’s skin, gifting them an opportunity to view the movie as a game of psychological chess to behold.
 This is a pure psychological horror at its best.